Follow along for a full breakdown of marketing myopia and some marketing myopia examples.

-What is Marketing Myopia?
+What Is Marketing Myopia?

-For example, marketing focused on product quality rather than what the consumer will gain by using the product.
+For example, a campaign may focus on product quality rather than what the consumer will gain by using the product.

-- mass production rather than matching demand
+- Mass production rather than matching demand

-- predicting growth based on production capacity, not consumer need
+- Predicting growth based on production capacity, not consumer need

-- prioritizing new sales instead of developing client relationships
+- Prioritizing new sales instead of developing client relationships

 Is Marketing Myopia Good or Bad?

-- viable market competition
+- Viable market competition

-- unlimited demand for the product or service
+- Unlimited demand for the product or service

-- relying on population growth to grow the business
+- Relying on population growth to grow the business

 Again, it can be successful short term but should not be the only strategy a business employs.